jjorozco20/kubernetes-minikube-onpremise/README.md

 # kubernetes-minikube-onpremise

-In this repo, you will create 2 pods in the default namespace to deploy a Flask application and a MySQL server containers.
-Also we are going to use istio-system and kubernetes-dashboard namespaces for tooling.
+In this repo, you will create 2 pods in the `default` namespace to deploy a Flask application and a MySQL server containers.
+Also we are going to use `istio-system` and `kubernetes-dashboard` namespaces for tooling.

+---

 ## Requirements

-Minikube installed (it will be on-premises, that's why).
+* Minikube installed (it will be on-premises, that's why).
 You can install it using `choco install minikube`

-kubectl installed.
+* kubectl installed.
 Run kubectl --version, Minikube installs it by default, but ensure you got it.
-Docker Desktop running.
+* Docker Desktop running.
 Go to [Docker webpage](https://docs.docker.com/get-started/get-docker/).
-Install Istio in demo mode.
+* Install Istio in demo mode.
 You can go [here](https://istio.io/latest/docs/setup/install/) to search how to install it.
 I am on Windows, this helped me doing it on Powershell:

 ```
 $IstioVersion = "1.19.0"  # Replace with the desired Istio version